 Yes.
 Our West Palm Beach pool contractor team regularly serves the western Palm Beach County communities including The Acreage, Loxahatchee, Westlake, and Royal Palm Beach.
 These properties are in unincorporated Palm Beach County and use the Palm Beach County Building Division for permit review.
 We are familiar with the larger lot sizes, septic system considerations, and rural property characteristics common in western Palm Beach County pool projects.
 Westlake, as a newer master-planned community, has its own building authority, and we are current on their permit submission requirements.

 Free estimates county-wide — West Palm Beach, Boca Raton, Jupiter, Wellington, Delray Beach, Palm Beach Gardens, and beyond.
-DBPR licensed, bonded, fully insured.
+5-star rated.